SamPorter1984/Bulls/README.md

 }
 ```

-And in case you need a cheaper compiler, 0.7.6 version is also present:
+And in case you need a cheaper(in general) compiler, 0.7.6 version is also present:

 ```
 pragma solidity ^0.7.6;